simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 - **Hard-coded in firmware** and application code
 - **Grants backend access** to various services
 - **Found via reverse engineering** of Android APKs
+- **Confirmed by the September 2026 dump**: a backend API key hardcoded in `CameraSettings` inside `com.flocksafety.android.common.lib`, a shared library bundled into **all 19 Flock apps** on the device
+- **Auth0 client ID and secret stored on the unencrypted `/persist` partition** at `flock/auth0/auth0_cred`, a location built to survive a factory reset
+- **Returned credentials stored in plain text** after the camera authenticates to Flock's Okta Auth0 service using its own MAC address

 #### 3. Database Credentials
 - **SQLite databases** with no password protection